viveksgr/EECS349/index.md

 Figure 2.
 Example calcium (yellow) and spike train (black) traces of 3 cells over time

 Raw calcium signals were converted into features (Fig 2.).
 For each time point, we calculated the instantanious calcium signal, all of the calcium signals between one second in the future and past, the derivative of the calcium signal, the second deriviative of the calcium signal, a sliding window average of calcium activity over 11 increasingly broad windows.
 Additionally, we included labels about the brain region that the neurons were recorded from, the cognitive state of the mouse, and the calcium indicator that was used.
-Because we found that many sessions and cells contained data with low signal to noise ratio, we selected data from two sessions with high SNR, training on 70% and testing on 30%.
-(THIS IS THE BASIC SPLIT RIGHT?)
+Because we found that many sessions and cells contained data with low signal to noise ratio (for example, compare cells 2 and 3 from Fig. 1), we selected data from two sessions with high SNR, training on 70% and testing on 30%.
+(MAITE CAN YOU PROVIDE SOME QUANTITATIVE SNR INFO FOR WHY WE DID 3 AND 5?)
 <img src = "figures/feature_matrix.png" alt="Fig. 3" class="inline" width="800"/><br>
 Figure 3.
 Example of extracted features from calcium signal over time